Introducing CD Ripper

 Pop the CD in the driver, and let the app take care of everything else.
 After a few seconds, our integrated MusicBrainz look-up service will identify the song from an online database.
-The artist name, song title, album title, album artwork and genre tags will then be added to the song’s file.
+The artist name, song title, album title, album artwork and genre tags will then be added to the song’s file by the CD ripper app.

-You can choose which format you’d like your CDs converted to: AAC, WAV or FLAC.
+You can choose which format you’d like your CDs converted to by our automatic CD ripper: AAC, WAV or FLAC.
 If you’re not sure which is best for you, you can check out our guide.

 Once CD Ripper has finished converting your music, you’ll be able to listen back to it.
 The songs will be available in your phone’s music library, so you can take them with you wherever you go.

-You can listen to the portable version of your CD collection whilst out running, at work, or walking the dog – much easier that carting a CD Walkman around with you.
+You can listen to the portable version of your CD collection whilst out running, at work, or walking the dog – much easier to use the CD ripper than carting a CD Walkman around with you.

 CD Ripper is free to download from the Google Play store.
 Below, you can read about what you’ll need to connect your driver to your phone.
-To test the quality of the sound you’ll get, you get the first 30 seconds of each song for free.
+To test the quality of the recording’s sound, you’ll get the first 30 seconds of each song for free.

-Then, pay for your songs via in-app credits, from less than 2p per song.
+Then, pay for your songs via the CD Ripper’s in-app credits, from less than 2p per song.
 It’s cheaper than buying a second copy of your music in a digital format.

-Unfortunately, you can’t directly attach your phone to the CD ripping device, so you’re going to need some equipment.
+Unfortunately, it’s impossible to directly attach your phone to the CD ripping device, so you’re going to need some equipment.
+Plus, of course, you need your phone or tablet.

 Firstly, you need the DVD-RW Driver – here’s the one we recommend.